hassan-salloum/eCPPTv2_Exam_Review-2021/README.md

 > Prepare to the battle with chocolates and snacks like a war for few days

-> Prepare your CheatSheet, and you can use my own (I recommended you even if you don’t want to take the exam.
-It’s a work of 2year)
+> Prepare your CheatSheet, and you can use mine *https://github.com/hassan-salloum/CheatSheet-Pentester
-  *https://github.com/hassan-salloum/CheatSheet-Pentester

-> The first Target you should exploited it will be mentioned in the letter of engagement
+> The first Target you should exploited will be mentioned in the engagement letter

-> Do not overthinking about exploit (there is not a lot) and if you didn’t get a meterpreter session so try to reset the LAB and initiate again your DB MSF or use MSF5 (From my side I used MSF5)
+> Do not overthinking about exploit and if you didn’t get a meterpreter session so try to reset the LAB and initiate again your DB MSF or use MSF5 (From my side I used MSF5)

 > meterpreter is solution for pivoting in this exam (Other pivoting technique like chisel etc.. it will be a waste of time) *https://pentest.blog/explore-hidden-networks-with-double-pivoting/